TeamAmaze/AmazeFileManager/privacy_policy.md

 Hence we strive to use commercially acceptable means to protect your Personal Information, we cannot guarantee its absolute security.

+### Distribution
+The only official channel for distribution of Amaze are [Google Play Store](https://play.google.com/store/apps/details?id=com.amaze.filemanager) and [Android File Host](https://www.androidfilehost.com/?w=files&flid=73967) mentioned on our Homepage.
+Any other mode of distribution is not official and thus, is not maintained by us.

+**This privacy policy is effective to distribution made on official channel only.**

 ### Changes to This Privacy Policy
 This Privacy Policy is effective as of *30 Jan 17* and will remain in effect except with respect to any changes in its provisions in the future, which will be in effect immediately after being posted on this